Hecke correspondences for smooth moduli spaces of sheaves: The action

 \end{theorem}

-We will not need to know the exact coefficients $\in \BK$ which appear in the right-hand side of \eqref{eqn:comm}, and refer the reader to \cite{W}, \cite{Univ}, \cite{W univ} for our conventions, which are somewhat different from those of \cite{BS}.
-We note that relations \eqref{eqn:comm} are almost $\slz$ invariant, which was one of the key features of \cite{BS}, where they were introduced.
+We will henceforth abuse notation and refer to $E_{n,k}$ as elements of $\CA$.
 If the triangle with vertices $(0,0)$, $(n,k)$, $(n+n',k+k')$ has no lattice points inside and on any of the edges, then \eqref{eqn:comm} takes the following simple form:

-Formula \eqref{eqn:comm exp} shows how any $E_{n,k}$ can be obtained from successive commutators of $E_{\pm 1,k}$, at least when $\gcd(n,k)=1$ (there is a similar formula in \cite{BS} which deals with the non coprime case, see \cite{W univ} for our conventions). \\
+Formula \eqref{eqn:comm exp} shows how, after inverting $(1-q_1)(1-q_2)$, any $E_{n,k}$ for $\gcd(n,k) = 1$ can be obtained from successive commutators of $E_{\pm 1,k}$ (there is a similar formula in \cite{BS} which deals with the non coprime case, see \cite{W univ} for our conventions). \\

-\begin{remark} Another important case of \eqref{eqn:comm} is when $(n,k)$ and $(n',k')$ are collinear.
+\begin{remark} Another important case of \eqref{eqn:comm} is when $(n,k)$ and $(n',k')$ are proportional.
 In order to state the relation, let us set for any coprime integers $n,k$:

-Then the elements $P_{n,k} \in \CA$ defined by the formula above are multiples of the generators considered in \cite{BS} (see \cite{W} for a formula of the precise multiple).
-In terms of the $P_{n,k}$'s, formula \eqref{eqn:comm} when $(n,k)$ and $(n',k')$ are proportional reads:
+Then the elements $P_{n,k} \in \CA$ defined by the formula above are multiples of the generators considered in \cite{BS} (see \cite[Section 2.6]{W} for a formula of the precise multiple).
+In terms of the $P_{n,k}$'s, formula \eqref{eqn:comm} when $(n,k)$ and $(n',k')$ are proportional reads

 where $s = \gcd(n,k)$.
-In all representations considered in the present paper, we will set $c = q^r$ for a natural number $r$ (called the ``level" of the representation) and therefore the fraction in \eqref{eqn:comm heis} is an element of $\BK$.
-As a consequence of this fact, we conclude that the algebra $\CA$ contains a deformed Heisenberg algebra for any slope $\frac kn$. \\
+In all representations of $\CA$ considered in the present paper, we will set $c = q^r$ for a natural number $r$ (called the ``level" of the representation) and therefore the fraction in \eqref{eqn:comm heis} is an element of $\BK$.
+As a consequence of this fact, we conclude that the algebra $\CA$ contains a deformed Heisenberg algebra for each slope $\frac kn$. \\

 \end{remark}